wiringbits/scala-webapp-template/docs/architecture.md

 - We recommend a managed database for Postgres.
 - While the diagram shows all components in a single server, we can easily separate nginx as a load balancer + many server instances.
 - Frontend apps are composed by static assets, stored at the server filesystem.
-- `nginx` is the entry point handling user requests, which has a TLS certificate (thanks to LetsEncrypt/CertBot), depending on the domain, it serves the files for the admin or the regular app.
+- `nginx` is the entry point handling user requests, which has a TLS certificate (thanks to LetsEncrypt/CertBot), depending on the domain, it serves the files for the regular app.
 - When the server API is being invoked, `nginx` will route the traffic to the server app.
 - The server app connects to postgres and external services when necessary (like AWS SES).
 - AWS SES is being used to send emails.